 WATCH FOR OUR ADS IN YOUR WEEKLY SHOPPING GUIDE

-during summer & fall months for any schedule of events.
+during summer & fall months for any scheduled events.

 Also check our Blog: http://localhistorymatters.blogspot.com/

 The Parsonsfield-Porter Historical Society invites you to join PPHS.
 Your dues help pay for operating expenses and support the maintenance of History House and its collection of artifacts.
 It also entitles you to receive our newsletter that includes interesting articles about local history and information about upcoming meetings and events.
 Regular business meetings are held once monthly from April to November and usually precede a special program.
 Check our blog (http://localhistorymatters.blogspot.com/)for further information about upcoming events.
 Become a member and you can get email notices of upcoming events if you wish.